How to Setup Wordpress Blog Quickly and Easily

 Reading Time: 8 Min

-WordPress is the most popular content management system (CMS) in the world to build and maintain websites.
-WordPress is free and more than half of all websites with a CMS used WordPress.
-With WordPress, you can create pages, fill and shape the layout of the site.
+WordPress.com is the world's most popular content management system (CMS) to build and maintain websites.
+WordPress is free, and more than half of all websites with a CMS use WordPress.
+With WordPress, you can create pages and fill and shape the site's layout.

 WordPress works in your browser.
-So wherever you have internet, you can manage your WordPress website, blog or your online store.
-It doesn’t matter what kind of computer you have.
-Whether you have a Mac, a Dell or something else.
+So wherever you have internet, you can manage your WordPress website, blog, or online store.
+It doesn’t matter what kind of computer you have, whether you have a Mac, a Dell, or something else.

 Most of the professionals also work with WordPress.
-That means; tens of thousands of free and paid designs and plugins that you can choose from.
+That means you can choose from tens of thousands of free and paid designs and plugins.

 Do you plan to have a custom website made?
 Then you are also right.
 Almost every web designer uses WordPress.